Everybody likes to talk about how much they’re contributing to their 401(k) plans or how much they should be contributing to their 401(k) plans.

 - Investing too conservatively by favoring fixed-income investments for safety

 - Holding too much company stock, which is a classic case of “putting too many eggs in one basket”

 - Not having adequate diversification

 - Adding random investments to your plan, like “hot tip” stocks

 - Trading too frequently, which causes high transaction fees and usually doesn’t work anyway

 - Designing your portfolio in a way that’s inconsistent with your long-term goals

 Let’s face it, most people are not investment professionals.
-That means you can’t rely on your own resources in creating and managing what will eventually become your largest incoming-producing asset.
+That means you can’t rely on your own resources to create and manage what will eventually become your largest income-producing asset.

 And that means you need to get help.

 They do that through their Retirement Planner and 401(k) Fund Allocation tools.